utopia-foss/dantro/joss/paper.md

 The `dantro` plotting framework consists of two main data structures: the `PlotManager` and the *plot creators*.

 The `PlotManager` implements a configuration-based interface for defining which plots are to be created and further consolidates all overarching features.
-For example, the data tree is made available, the DAG framework is invoked, or plot configuration inheritance and composition is managed.
+For example, the data tree is made available, the DAG framework is invoked, or plot configuration inheritance and composition are managed.
 Furthermore, using the `paramspace` package [@sevinchan2020paramspace], one can easily declare plot configurations with varying parameters, subsequently resulting in multiple output files.

 Given the configuration and the data, the individual plot creators then focus on the actual visualization using a plotting backend.